ChristofSeiler/ChristofSeiler.github.io/stats205.md

 * Lecture 1: [Logistics and Introduction](Lecture1/LogisticsIntroduction.html)

 ## Homeworks
-Every 8 days homeworks will be posted here.
+Weekly homeworks will be posted here.